jephjohnson/cic/src/pages/home/index.md

 ---
-templateKey: 'home-page'
+templateKey: home-page
-path: /home
 full_image: /img/jumbotron.jpg
-heading: Leave the expected to robots.
+heading: Leave the expected to `robots`.
 description: >-
   Any robot can put a logo on a t-shirt.
 We want to take things to the next level with something extraordinary.
 We want to be the creative partner that sparks love for your brand through innovation and strategic trend spotting.
 main:
   image1:
     alt: A close-up of a paper filter filled with ground coffee